For Professionals

 Your body absorbs phosphorus differently, depending on the type of food and whether it is natural phosphorus or added phosphorus in packaged or processed foods.
 It absorbs:

-40% of grains
+40% of phosphorus from grains

-60% of meats, beans and nuts
+60% of phosphorus from meats, beans and nuts

-80% of dairy
+80% of phosphorus from dairy

-100% of added phosphorus
+100% of phosphorus from added phosphorus sources

 Foods with added phosphorus